The Little Mermaid (1968 film): Plot

 The little mermaid arrives on land, where she is met by the prince astride a horse.
 He sees her beauty, and she dreams of a fantasy world riding with him on a winged horse into the stars.
 The couple then are seen on a voyage on a ship to a nearby land.
 A servant from the nearby palace's balcony spots the ship and calls for the princess.
 The prince and the little mermaid enter the palace, observed by the courtiers.
 The king welcomes the couple and presents his daughter, who is none other than the girl from the convent.
 The little mermaid falls into despair, remembering how the hag had told her that if the prince married another, she (the mermaid) would die the very next sunrise.

 The prince and princess, clad in wedding clothes, head back to the ship with the little mermaid holding the bride's train and an entourage following them.
 As the little mermaid awaits the next day in desperation, her three sisters appear, now sporting short hair, having traded their long tresses, riches, and castle to the hag in exchange for enough magic to assist their younger sister.
 They give her a magic shell, which will kill the prince and his new beloved, save her life, and return her to her mermaid shape.
-The little mermaid refuses and drops the shell into the sea, then a huge wave comes to the ship, killing her for love.
+The little mermaid refuses and drops the shell into the sea.
+A huge wave then comes to the ship, killing her for love.
 The prince notices her absence, but as she dies, her last song is sung, and he says to his bride "So you remembered the song after all."